Mycoshi/VoiceCaptureProto/README.md

 Functioning ~100 line speech recognition software.

-takes microphone input converts through google speech to text and returns a string that is then examined for specific commands and then launches through a elif chain and executes command has ability for confirmation sounds for user
+takes microphone input converts through google speech to text and returns a string that is then examined for specific commands and then launches through a elif chain and executes command.
+It also has ability for confirmation sounds for user

 CURRENT COMMANDS